Inspection outcome: Standards not all met

 Pharmacy context

-This is an NHS community pharmacy on a small parade of shops in Redhill.
-The pharmacy opens six days a week.
-It sells medicines over the counter.
-And it dispenses people’s prescriptions.
-The pharmacy delivers medicines to a few people who have difficulty in leaving their homes.
-It provides a substance misuse treatment service.
-And it supplies multi-compartment compliance packs to a handful of people who need help managing their medicines.
+This is a re-inspection of an NHS community pharmacy.
+The pharmacy is on a small parade of local shops and businesses in Redhill.
+And it opens six days a week.
+The pharmacy dispenses prescriptions.
+And it sells medicines over the counter.
+The pharmacy supplies multi-compartment compliance packs to a few people who need help managing their medicines.
+And it provides support for people who use drugs.

 Inspection summary findings